BrianLDev/100-days-of-code/log.md

 **Thoughts:**  Missed yesterday but back on it for the long haul today.
 This sounds like a great project, I'm excited to jump in!

 **Link(s) to work:**
-1. Repo is private so I stored it on bitbucket instead of github (public by default)
+1. Locked Up Demo - Private project so I have to store on a private Bitbucket repo

 ## Day 15: March 4, 2017 - Saturday